Brian Hartzer

 Brian Charles Hartzer (born 1967) is an Australian business executive.
 Formerly CEO of Westpac (2014-2019).
 He became CEO of Quantium Health in December 2023.
 He has been chair of fintech startup BeforePay since 2021.
 Hartzer was chair of the Australian Museum Foundation from in 2021 and 2022, and since January 2023 and as of November 2024, he is president of the Australian Museum Trust.
-Brian has four children, one of which Olivia Hartzer.
+Brian has four children.